-The finale was really screwy regarding Craig T. Nelson's judgeship.
+The finale was really screwy regarding Ethan Rickover's judgeship.
 They go over to his house to have him sign a search warrant, and he mentions that he might not be doing that any more, because he's been nominated for the California Supreme Court.
 But later on, they talk about his appointment to the Court of Appeals, so he shouldn't be signing search warrants any more.
 He also says talks about how the Supreme Court appointment might force him to move to Sacramento, but the California Supreme Court is based in San Francisco.
 And then, he refers to himself as a "federal judge".
 So even if he became a federal judge after sitting on the Court of Appeals, he wouldn't be signing search warrants for the San Francisco police.

 On the note of the finale, here's one BIG thing.
 The police flat out say to TEST EVERYTHING Monk had bought at the store before he was poisoned, then LATER say they basically only tested the thing he'd put in his mouth.
 Huge plot hole, right there.

 It really bugs me that in the series finale they retconned Monk's personal history.
 "Mr. Monk and the Class Reunion" was about how Monk met Trudy in college and it was a nice sweet episode, but the series finale pretty much erased that with the idea that they met only 15 years prior to Trudy's death.
 Monk is 50 in the last season, so he must have been 23 when he met Trudy.
 It doesn't add up.

 Especially given that I doubt that Monk stopped at one bachelor's...though they would have called him Dr. if he'd had a doctorate, so I'm guessing multiple Master's degrees.

 His disorders could have made attending classes difficult, causing him to spend much longer in college than he would have otherwise.